GodOfCoding1/Authentication-with-JWT/README.md

 # Authentication-with-JWT
-A login and register page made with node.js API that uses JWT tutorial
+A login and register page made with node.js API that uses JWT and hashed passwords